-Strasberg alumna Carla Stickler has certainly made a name for herself since her time as a student behind the red doors.
-Stickler is widely acclaimed for her work as a teacher, a singer and an actress.
-This being said, she is perhaps most well known for taking over the role of Elphaba in the Broadway production of Wicked.
+LSTFI alumna Carla Stickler has certainly made a name for herself since her time as a student behind the Red Doors.
+Stickler is widely acclaimed for her work as a teacher, singer, and actress.
+Her other work aside, she is perhaps most well known for taking over the role of Elphaba in the Broadway production of Wicked.
 “There was something truly magical about getting to perform her here in New York for all my friends and family,” she says.
-Undoubtedly, the Strasberg community at large is a great faction of Carla’s professional and social circles.
+Undoubtedly, the LSTFI community at large is a great faction of Carla’s professional and social circles.

 As a student, Carla dealt with a period of adjustment during her early days at Strasberg.
 “I was a transfer student, so I came in as a junior in a group made up entirely of freshman,” she recalls.
 One of her teachers, Ted Zurkowski, noticed that she was struggling early on and helped to shepherd Stickler through the early days of training.
 “I really owe the fact that I am a professional singer to Ted,” she says.
 She recounts an episode in class where Ted asked her to sing one of her monologues and was so blown away by her voice that he asked her to do some backing vocals for his band, Honey West.
 It was this confidence that Ted instilled in her that allowed her to bounce back from previous vocal trauma and injury and decided to pursue the career she truly desired.